A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Introduction

-As a result, credibility assessment provides an interesting potential to extend and supplement the existing stream of works on fake news detection.
-Credibility signals are more flexible and more widely-applicable as a binary/multiclass classification of fake news.
-Besides their primary usage, to be further aggregated into a credibility score, they can also be utilized and interpreted by a user directly (e.g., as an ``information nutrition label'' \cite{10.1145/3190580.3190588}), provide valuable inputs to information retrieval engines or recommender systems in order to prefer content/sources associated with a high level of credibility, or even serve as features in subsequent classification tasks (including fake news detection itself \cite{Sitaula2020}).
-Study by \citet{lu2022effects} showed that even if people are influenced by others when judging the veracity of online content, providing accurate AI-based credibility indicators can effectively improve people’s ability in detecting misinformation.
-Credibility assessment and credibility signals are, furthermore, especially useful in cases in which we cannot easily ascertain that something is true or false (on a single dimension) -- concept of credibility provides a necessary level of granularity to represent a potentially complex information from multiple perspectives.
+The benefit of credibility signals is their flexibility and wide-applicability.
+Besides their primary usage, to be aggregated into a credibility label/score, they can also be utilized and interpreted by a user directly (e.g., as an ``information nutrition label'' \cite{10.1145/3190580.3190588}), provide valuable inputs to information retrieval engines or recommender systems in order to prefer content/sources associated with a high level of credibility \cite{weerkamp2008credibility}, or even serve as features in subsequent classification tasks (including false information detection itself \cite{Sitaula2020}).
+Credibility assessment and credibility signals are, furthermore, especially useful in cases in which we cannot easily ascertain that something is true or false (on a single veracity dimension) -- concept of credibility provides a necessary level of granularity to represent a potentially complex information from multiple perspectives.

 Credibility signals are also more easily interpretable and naturally support semi-automatic human-centered AI approaches that attempt supporting instead of replacing a human expert or a lay person (individual credibility signals can be automatically detected and their interpretation can be subsequently done by a human).
-Last but not least, they are more aligned with journalistic/fact-checking workflows for identifying false information.
+Study by \citet{lu2022effects} showed that even if people are influenced by others when judging the veracity of online content, providing accurate AI-based credibility indicators can effectively improve people’s ability in detecting false information.
+Last but not least, they are also aligned with journalistic/fact-checking workflows for identifying trustworthy information (to be cited) or potential false information (to be fact-checked).